Can a Debt Collector Threaten You?

 Can a Debt Collector Threaten to Sue Me?

-• You’ve disputed the debt
+• You have formally disputed the debt.

 Can a Debt Collector Threaten to Report Me to a Credit Bureau?